josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>Create&lt;TValue&gt;(TValue)</summary>

-  Creates a new instance of an object that implements IWrapper&lt;TValue&gt; interface.
+  Creates a new instance of an object that implements `IWrapper<TValue>` interface.

   **Note:** `TValue` generic type is `struct`.
   </details>
 - <details>
   <summary>CreateNullable&lt;TValue&gt;(TValue?)</summary>

-  Creates a new instance of an object that implements IWrapper&lt;TValue?&gt; interface.
+  Creates a new instance of an object that implements `IWrapper<TValue?>` interface.

   **Note:** `TValue` generic type is `struct`.
   </details>
 - <details>
   <summary>CreateObject&lt;TObject&gt;(TObject)</summary>

-  Creates a new instance of an object that implements IWrapper&lt;TObject&gt; interface.
+  Creates a new instance of an object that implements `IWrapper<TObject>` interface.

   **Note:** `TObject` generic type is a `reference type`.
   </details>